 Despite his influence and opportunities which he gained in the Belgian colonial government, he decided to quit on May 20, 1959, and devoted himself entirely to the liberating work of evangelization started by his father.

-He also handled the intellectual and social human development by creating the kimbanguist public schools, medical training school, the Faculty of theology, clinics, health center, the hospital of Kimbanseke and social homes.
-He also helped the Church to acceed to the World Council of Churches (WCC) and the Conference of African churches (AETE).
+He also handled the intellectual and social human development by creating the kimbanguist public schools, medical training school, the faculty of theology, clinics, health center, the hospital of Kimbanseke and social homes.
+He also helped the Church to accede to the World Council of Churches (WCC) and the Conference of African churches (AETE).